2003 London Champ Car Trophy: Background

-The 2003 London Champ Car Trophy was the start of a two-week European stretch for the Championship Auto Racing Teams (CART) series; the German 500 was held at EuroSpeedway Lausitz in Klettwitz, Germany one week later.
-It was the fourth round of the 2003 Champ Car World Series and was held at the Brands Hatch circuit in West Kingsdown, Kent on 5 May 2003.
+The 2003 London Champ Car Trophy was the inaugural running of the event, and the start of a two-week European stretch for the Championship Auto Racing Teams (CART) series; the German 500 was held at EuroSpeedway Lausitz in Klettwitz, Germany one week later.
+It was the fourth round of 18 in the 2003 Champ Car World Series and was held at the 1.172 mi Brands Hatch road course circuit in West Kingsdown, Kent, England on 5 May 2003 over 165 laps.
 The British Formula Ford Championship, the British Touring Car Championship, Formula Renault, Porsche Cup and Renault Clio Cup UK held support races during the weekend.
 Entering the race, Paul Tracy led the Drivers' Championship with 64 points, ahead of Bruno Junqueira with 38 points and Michel Jourdain Jr. with 34.
 Adrián Fernández was fourth with 28 points, and Jimmy Vasser was fifth with 20 points.
 With 66 points, Lola led their rivals Reynard in the Manufacturers' Championship by 36 points.

 CART had not visited Brands Hatch since 1978 when Rick Mears won for Team Penske.
 The series held two previous events in the United Kingdom at the Rockingham Motor Speedway in Corby, which was dropped from the season schedule in November 2002 because of poor attendance and inclement weather.
 Brands Hatch's return was publicly announced at the Autosport International Show in Birmingham on 9 January 2003, and it was held on the Indy configuration.
 CART president and CEO Chris Pook cited the track's proximity from London and the history of the Brands Hatch circuit as the primary reasons of hosting the race there.
 He also stated that the Brands Hatch Grand Prix configuration could not be used because of the high cost of upgrading it to CART standards.
 It was part of CART's desire to distance itself from the Indy Racing League by holding races outside the United States.